Pramath Raj Sinha: Building educational institutions

 While at McKinsey & Company, Sinha was given the charge to build an international-quality business school in India.
 In 2001, Indian School of Business (ISB) was formally established and has since become a global leader in management education.
 Sinha took a year off from McKinsey & Company to serve as the Founding Dean of ISB from June 2001 to June 2002.

 Around 2007, Sinha was approached by Ashish Dhawan and Sanjeev Bikhchandani to build a world-class liberal arts college in India.
 Around the same time, a group of Indian Institute of Technology Delhi graduates contacted Sinha to build an engineering college in the country.
 Sinha merged these two groups to create the vision of Ashoka University.
-Sinha currently serves as a Founder and Trustee at Ashoka University.
+Sinha currently serves as a founder and trustee at Ashoka University.

 Sinha also co-founded Vedica Scholars Programme for Women along with Anuradha Das Mathur, a unique alternative to traditional MBA courses.
 The programme aims to address the problem that far more women graduate from high school than men, but get left behind in careers.
 The curriculum offers subjects such as politics, sociology, and history, that are neglected by conventional MBAs.

 Sinha has also been instrumental in building India's first design university Anant National University.
 Sinha served as the Founding Provost of Anant National University.
 In 2018, Sinha co-founded Naropa Fellowship, with the vision to remove barriers in the education system in the Himalayan region.

 Sinha is associated with, and currently sits on the Board of various institutions such as Nigerian University of Technology and Management, JK Lakshmipat University, National Rail and Transportation Institute (NRTI), Delhi Skill and Entrepreneurship University.
-He also serves as an Advisor to Indian School of Development and Management, Central Square Foundation, Population Foundation of India.
+He also serves as an advisor to Indian School of Development and Management, Central Square Foundation, Population Foundation of India.

 Venturing into online education

-Drawing from his learnings through building successful educational institutions, Sinha went onto to start Harappa Education in 2018 to address a core gap in the formal education system – honing cognitive, social, and behavioural skills required at the workplace.
-In 2020, Harappa Education raised capital from James Murdoch led Lupa Systems in its first funding round.
+Drawing from his learnings through building successful educational institutions, Sinha went onto to start Harappa (now part of upGrad), an online-first learning institution on building habits and skills critical to workplace success in the twenty-first century.